-The finite element model predicted a shear force of 1500 N at 5 seconds into the process, while at the same time the average experimental value was 1425 N, a difference of 5 %.
+The finite element model predicted a shear force of 1500 N at 5 sec into the process, while at the same time the average experimental value was 1425 N, a difference of 5%.

-The finite element model studied the initial stages of linear friction welding of Ti6Al4V and the temperatures predicted by the finite element model were in reasonable agreement with the ones recorded in the experiments by thermocouples close to the rubbing interface.
-This agreement indicates the consistency between theory and experiment.
+The finite element model studied the initial stages of linear friction welding of Ti6Al4V and the predicted temperatures were in reasonable agreement with the ones recorded in the experiments by thermocouples close to the rubbing interface.
+This agreement indicates consistency between theory and experiment.